andyjv1/Expenses-chart-component/README.md

 ### What I learned

 This is my first react project.
 This  was a great way for me to learn more about react.
-I also learned how to use Chart.js beceause it was my first time using this library.
+I also learned how to use Chart.js because it was my first time using this library.

 ### Useful resources